Case Study – Casey’s Last Inning

-Casey, a 47-year-old woman, umpired little league baseball games until she apparently suffered a cardiac arrest six months ago.
+Casey, a forty-seven-year-old woman, umpired little league baseball games until she apparently suffered a cardiac arrest six months ago.
 She suffered anoxic brain damage and is now in a persistent vegetative state.
 Her mother, who lived with Casey until her illness, insists on aggressive treatment despite the poor prognosis.
 The nursing home staff has reluctantly agreed to CPR.